Help! My Dog Just Growled at my Kid

 NO dog training required.

-For many dogs however, being hugged and kissed can feel more like getting an awkward squeeze from weird ol’ uncle Willy, who you only see once a year.
+For many dogs however, being hugged and kissed can feel more like getting an awkward squeeze from that weird aunt who holds on a little bit too long.

 Not so fun.

-Either way - it’s the CHOICE part that’s key.
+Either way - it's having the choice that's key.

 For your kid's safety, it's essential to give your dog the ability to choose if they’re up for some loving – and when they want to pass.